aaron777collins/MinecraftDatapackLanguage/docs/_docs/getting-started.md

 # Getting Started

-This guide will help you install Minecraft Datapack Language (MDL) and create your first datapack.
+This guide will help you install Minecraft Datapack Language (MDL) and create your first **simplified** datapack with control structures and number variables.

 ## Installation